Archive for May, 2009

 Sage helping out with packing up for our move

-Okay, so that’s what has been happening with my blog.
-I haven’t been posting because I was so vexed over the “missing comments” problem.
-In other news, I’m doing okay at getting the place ready to list for sale.
+Just a short post.
+I’m doing okay at getting the place ready to list for sale.
 At times, it seems like I’ll never get finished, but I’ve made a terrific amount of progress considering that I’ve only been here at the farm for a little over a month.
 On other fronts, I’m managing okay, but finding it very difficult and weird to be here at the farm without Don.
 Packing our belongings is often a challenge.
 I left our clothing until almost last as I knew I would find that very hard, and it was.
 Although I packed a good percentage of Don’s clothes to send off to a local charitable organization, I kept quite a few things too — his favourite coats, jackets, jeans, t-shirts and hiking boots.
 The grocery lists, notes, pens, and other objects that were in the jacket pockets, will remain there, archived for me to revisit from time to time in the future.
 I am not, and may never be, ready to part with any of this stuff, and that seems okay.

 Well, back to work here!